weaviate/weaviate-io/developers/weaviate/concepts/vector-quantization.md

 ## Over-fetching / re-scoring

-BQ or SQ, Weaviate over-fetches results and then re-scores them when you use SQ or BQ.
+Weaviate over-fetches results and then re-scores them when you use SQ or BQ.
 This is because the distance calculation on the compressed vectors is not as accurate as the same calculation on the original vector embedding.

 When you run a query, Weaviate compares the `rescore limit` and the query limit.
 The query retieves compressed objects until the object count reaches whichever limit is greater.
 Then, Weaviate fetches the original, uncompressed vector embeddings that correspond to the compressed vectors.
 The uncompressed vectors are used to recalculate the query distance scores.